lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 By definition, Attributes within a PKCS#10 CSR are typed as ATTRIBUTE and within a CRMF CSR are typed as EXTENSION.
-This attribute definition contains one or more evidence bundles of type `EvidenceBundle` which each contain one or more evidence statements of a type `EvidenceStatement` along with an optional certificate chain.
+This attribute definition contains one or more Evidence bundles of type `EvidenceBundle` which each contain one or more Evidence statements of a type `EvidenceStatement` along with an optional certificate chain.
-This structure allows for grouping evidence statements that share a certificate chain.
+This structure allows for grouping Evidence statements that share a certificate chain.

 ~~~